sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

     return list(file.read())
 ```

-I think we have completed an important part of our program (I'm not going to include tests in this post to keep it short and as you can see I'm not following a test driven approach.
-In fact my code won't even work.
-My goal here is not to teach programming or any language but to introduce `git`) so lets make our first commit.
+I think we have completed an important part of our program (I'm not going to include tests in this post to keep it short and, as you can see, I'm not following a test-driven approach.
+In fact, my code won't even work.
+My goal here is not to teach programming or any language, but to introduce `git`), so let's make our first commit.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git status # check what's up